Freeze N Dried

 Milton Hershey: The Man Behind the Brand

-Milton S. Hershey, the founder of The Hershey Company, initially started his career in the candy business with caramels.
-However, on a trip to the 1893 World's Columbian Exposition, he stumbled upon chocolate-making machinery.
-This sparked a change in direction, leading to the birth of the Hershey chocolate bar.
+Milton S Hershey, the man behind the American chocolate giant The Hershey Company, began his career in the candy business making caramels.
+But when he went to the 1893 World’s Columbian Exposition, he found chocolate-making machinery.
+He immediately changed course and invented the Hershey chocolate bar.

 Hershey's First Chocolate Bar